zalun/school-plan-app/Tutorial_scrapbook.md

 You may find the prepared app in ```school-plan/platforms/firefoxos/www```.
 Open the ```about:app-manager``` in Firefox browser.
 [Add Packaged App] and navigate to the prepared app directory.
 [Start Simulator] and you will see the app performing.
 You can inspect, debug and profile.

+To export the app to Android add the platform and let Cordova build apk file

+    cordova platform add android
+    cordova platform build android

+The file is in ```school-plan/platforms/android/ant-build/SchoolPlan-debug.apk```

 ## Stage 2

 ### Improvements